 Tanisha Bell is just about ready for the new school year but the expenses are adding up.

 "I teach at a low income school and there's so many different things that's needed for the classroom," she said.

-But in the midst of her back to school shopping, Bell found a great way to save.
+But in the midst of her back to school shopping, Bell thought she found a great way to save.

 "My phone rung and it said DirecTV."